 Death from PE commonly occurs within one (1) hour after the onset of symptoms; therefore, early recognition and diagnosis are priorities.

 - Chest x-ray.
-The chest x-ray is usually normal but may show infiltrates, atelectasis, elevation of the diaphragm on the affected side, or a pleural effusion.
+The chest x-ray is usually normal but may show infiltrates, atelectasis, the elevation of the diaphragm on the affected side, or pleural effusion.